Pre-Islamic Arabian inscriptions: Databases and digital resources

-Limitations
+Limitations as sources

 Certain challenges exist in studying pre-Islamic Arabia with inscriptions.
 First, not all communities expressed themselves through a culture of inscribing their writings on rock.
 Second, the content of inscriptions is often formulaic.
 Nevertheless, many formula were used and the phrasings become formula (widely employed) because they help encode the beliefs and attitudes of the authors.
 Third, inscriptions can be destroyed by weather or human activity.
 Therefore, inscriptions known today may not be a full representation of those originally created.